 The Lemoore Housing Authority (Housing Authority) was formed in February 2011 for the purpose of providing sanitary and safe housing for people of very low, low, or moderate income within the City's territorial jurisdiction.
 The Housing Authority is governed by a five-member board of directors, which consists of the members of the City Council with the City Manager as the Executive Director.
-The financial transactions for the Housing Authority are recorded in the Lemoore Housing Authority special revenue fund.
+The financial transactions for the Housing Authority are recorded in the Housing special revenue fund.
 The Housing Authority does not issue separate financial statements.

 The financial statements of the City have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental audits.
 The Governmental Accounting Standards Board is the accepted standard setting body for governmental accounting and financial reporting principles.
-The more significant of the City's accounting policies are described below.
+The City's significant accounting policies are described below.